Nayadrika787/Sentiment_Analysis/README.md

 Then, using spacy tokenizer and word2vec embeddings.
 Then, using spacy tokenizer and spacy's predefined embeddings.
 Then, using BERT transformer model(for->  tokenization , embeddings, classification).

+Comparing all these 4 models , the model which i have implemented using bert performed better than others